awslabs/aws-video-transcriber/docs/en/cost.md

 You are responsible for the cost of using Amazon Web Service's services used while running this solution.
-As of December 2021, the factors affecting the cost of the solution include:
+As of December 2021， the cost of the solution varies depending on:

-- The number of request to Amazon API Gateway
+- The number of requests to Amazon API Gateway
-- The number of invoking Amazon Lambda
+- The number of invoking AWS Lambda
 - The number of read/write Amazon DynamoDB
-- The number of videos that Amazon Elemental MediaConvert process.
-The solution uses Amazon Elemental MediaConvert to extract audios from videos or burn captions into videos
+- The number of videos that AWS Elemental MediaConvert processed.
+The solution uses AWS Elemental MediaConvert to extract audios from videos or burn captions into videos
-- The number of audio that Amazon Transcribe process。The solution uses Amazon Transcribe to extract text from audio
+- The number of audios that Amazon Transcribe processed.
+The solution uses Amazon Transcribe to extract text from audio and generate captions
-- The number of captions characters that Amazon Translate process.
-The solution uses Amazon Translate to translate the captions to another language. **Only support Global Region**
+- The number of captions characters that Amazon Translate processed.
+The solution uses Amazon Translate to translate the captions to another language. **Only supported by deployment in Amazon Standard Regions**

-## Example 1: In Ningxia (cn-northwest-1) Region operated by NWCD，process 1 hour video, edit video captions for 500 times
+## Example 1: In AWS China (Ningxia) Region operated by NWCD (cn-northwest-1)，process 1 hour video, edit video captions for 500 times

-The cost of using this solution to process this video display as below:
+The cost of using this solution to process this video is shown below:

 | Service | Dimensions | Cost |
 |---|---|---|